Start a Newspapers & Magazines Trading Business in Dubai

 The estimated total cost to establish a Newspapers and Magazines Trading company at Dubai South Business Hub Free Zone ranges from AED 12,000 to AED 25,000.
 The variation depends primarily on the number of visa allocations required and the type of facility selected, whether a flexi-desk arrangement or a dedicated warehouse unit for physical stock handling.

-Core expenditure includes the trade licence fee, registration fee, establishment card, and the lease agreement for the chosen facility.
-There is no minimum share capital requirement for most free zone trading licences at Dubai South, which significantly reduces the initial financial commitment for new entrants.
-For straightforward applications, the timeline from submission to licence issuance is typically 3 to 7 working days.
+Core expenditure includes the trade license fee, registration fee, establishment card, and the lease agreement for the chosen facility.
+There is no minimum share capital requirement for most free zone trading licenses at Dubai South, which significantly reduces the initial financial commitment for new entrants.
+For straightforward applications, the timeline from submission to license issuance is typically 3 to 7 working days.

 Step-by-Step Setup Process